abaer123/gitlab-agent/doc/identity_and_auth.md

 - Agent config git repository (Note: we don't have per-folder authorization)
 - Agent name
-- Manifest projects: TBD on how agentg and agentk deploys manifest
+- Manifest projects: TBD on how kgb and agentk deploys manifest